Federal Cybersecurity

 How many entries does the CISA KEV catalog contain as of 2026?

 The CISA KEV catalog contained approximately 300 entries when BOD 22-01 took effect in November 2021.
-By April 2026, the catalog exceeds 1,200 entries.
+By early 2026, the catalog exceeds 1,500 entries.
 CISA adds entries continuously rather than on a fixed schedule, as exploitation evidence is confirmed.
 Federal agencies must monitor the catalog continuously and treat each new addition as starting a fresh remediation clock from the catalog addition date.

 Does the KEV catalog apply only to internet-facing systems?

-BOD 22-01 initially applied to internet-accessible federal systems.
-CISA subsequently updated the scope to cover all federal information systems, including systems without direct internet connectivity.
+BOD 22-01 covers all software and hardware on federal information systems.
+Early agency interpretations and CISA public communications focused on internet-accessible assets, but the directive text always reached internal systems.
 Internal systems, air-gapped environments, and contractor-managed systems operating within agency authority all fall within the directive’s scope.
 Agencies that limited their KEV program to internet-facing assets need to extend remediation tracking to their full system inventory.

 How does the KEV catalog interact with CVSS scoring for vulnerability prioritization?